raulssorban/free-camera/README.md

-# free-camera
+# Free Camera
-A free camera script, pretty complex customized and clean code written.
+A pretty complex script, and fully customizable written in clean code.
+This code is taken from a project I'm working on and use it as testing.